-SI joint dysfunction can affect different people in different ways, depending on the extent of their injury, their individual joint shapes, as well as other factors such as gender and age.
-Some injuries can heal in a matter of months; others can take years, or even require surgery.
+SI joint dysfunction can affect different people in different ways, depending on the extent of their injury, as well as other factors such as gender and age.

-It’s also possible for SI joint dysfunction to affect the motion patterns in the rest of your body, causing pain in other areas.
+SI joint dysfunction can affect the motion patterns in the rest of your body, causing pain in other areas.

 Understanding SI Joint Dysfunction:

-- Are there 3 main types of SI joint dysfunction?
+- Four main types of SI joint dysfunction

 - What happens when an SI joint gets stuck?